 All medications must be an adult-to-adult hand off, must not be expired, and must be in the original containers with the child's name/prescriber's information on them.
 They can be checked in to the clinic on Thrilling Thursday.
-If you are unable to make it on Thrilling Thursday, please deliver them on Monday, August 23, AFTER 9 am.
-Please do not send medications in your child's backpack.
-This creates a major safety hazard.
+If you are unable to make it on Thrilling Thursday, please deliver them on Monday, August 23,

 The Daily Health Attestation is one of the components of our Covid-19 mitigation plans, and is part of the most important step in our layered approach: keeping community members home when they are not healthy.
 The attestation asks 10 essential questions, and should be filled out every school daya morning BY 7:15 am.
 Please take a moment to familiarize yourself with them, paying special attention to numbers 8 and 9: